dmorse/pscfpp/README.md

      provides much higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".

-FTMC calculations are only available in the two codes designed for systems with periodic boundary conditions (pscf_pc and pscf_pg).
+FTMC simulations are only available in the two codes designed for systems with periodic boundary conditions (pscf_pc and pscf_pg).

 ## Features